 – wider area coverage

-– simultaneous conversations at time
+– simultaneous conversations at a time

 – software applications

-It might seem that the analogue radios have fewer features (they really do) but to really decide which radio is better, you must take into the consideration where they are being used.
+It might seem that the analogue radios have fewer features (they really do) but to really decide which radio is better, you must take into consideration where they are being used.

-For instance, digital radios are more suitable for usage where there is a lot of background noise and are used over much wider area such as construction sites, plants and factories.
+For instance, digital radios are more suitable for usage where there is a lot of background noise and are used over a much wider area such as construction sites, plants and factories.
 Whereas analogue radios can be used in retail and schools.

 But to be fair digital two way radios are the latest generation of radio communication and are rapidly replacing traditional analogue radios.
 Pretty much the same thing is happening with walkie talkies as what happened with mobile phones.
 The needs of consumers are increasing and digital radios offer much more applications, designs and due to the demand prices of digitals are more than affordable.

 P.S.: A huge benefit of some of the digital radios is that they are compatible with analogue radios.
 Therefore, compromise in terms of smooth and slow digital migration can be done